gordievvlad/Practice/Documentation/Software Requirements Specification.md

 Pic.
 3.1.1 Incorrect date.

-### 2.2 Add sold product
+### 2.2 Add decommissioned product

 <b>Main scenario:</b>
-* Administrator clicks the “Add” button in the Sold list view mode;
+* Administrator clicks the “Add” button in the decommissioned list view mode;
-* Application displays form to enter Sold data(pic.
-2.2);
+* Application displays form to enter decommissioned data(pic.
+3.2);
-* Administrator enters Sold data and presses “Save” button;
+* Administrator enters decommissioned data and presses “Save” button;
 * If any data is entered incorrectly, incorrect data messages are displayed(pic.
 2.2.1);
 * If entered data is valid, then record is adding to database;
-* If new Sold record is successfully added, then list of Sold with added records is displaying.
+* If new decommissioned record is successfully added, then list of decommissioned with added records is displaying.

 <b>Cancel operation scenario:</b>
-* Administrator clicks the “Add” button in the sold list view mode;
+* Administrator clicks the “Add” button in the decommissioned list view mode;
-* Application displays form to enter sold data;
+* Application displays form to enter decommissioned data;
-* User enters employees data and presses “Cancel” button;
+* User enters decommissioned data and presses “Cancel” button;
-* Data don’t save in database, then list of sold records is displaying to administrator.
+* Data don’t save in database, then list of decommissioned records is displaying to administrator.
 * If the administrator selects the menu item "Department", "Employee", "Positions" or "Specialization", the data will not be saved to the database and the corresponding form with updated data will be opened.

 ![](Add_Sold_Product.PNG)